ss2cp/Linear-Regression-Project/README.md

 *R-Square* is 0.955, which means **model represents 95.5% of the data**.

 ## Detailed Procedures
-#### Read in data and fit the originial data to a model
+#### Read in data and fit the original data to a model
-I first plot in all 10 variables in responsing to y.
+I first plot in all 10 variables in responding to y.
 All the *p-values* to the variables are greater than 0.05, which indicates that none of the variable is significant.

 The 5 assumptions about linear regression are: